 If you contributed to the CSS, but left and re-joined at any point your statement will always show your latest commencement date.

 We still have a record of the earlier commencement date and will use this when calculating your final benefit.

 If you have had part-time employment or any leave without pay (LWOP), contributory service is pro-rated for these periods and therefore may be less than your actual years of membership.

-More information about these types of employment can be found on the Changing to part-time employment factsheet [PDF: 197 KB]
+More information about these types of employment can be found on the CSS Changing from permanent full-time to permanent part-time [PDF 375 KB]

 If you would like to discuss you individual CSS account, please call the Customer Information Centre on 1300 000 277 or email an enquiry using the member enquiry form — CSS.